wagtail/wagtail/docs/reference/jinja2.rst

 Configuring Django
 ==================

 Django needs to be configured to support Jinja2 templates.
-As the Wagtail admin is written using regular Django templates, Django has to be configured to use both templating engines.
+As the Wagtail admin is written using standard Django templates, Django has to be configured to use both templating engines.
 Add the following configuration to the ``TEMPLATES`` setting for your app:

 .. code-block:: python